The Bible says in

 the ships, which though they be so great, and are driven of fierce winds, yet

-are they turned about with a very small helm, whithersoever the governor
+are they turned about with a very small helm, whithersoever the governor listeth.
+The entire horse is turned in one direction or another

-will largely be determined by what you say.
-Your destiny both in this life and
+in life will largely be determined by what you say.
+Your destiny both in this

-world.
+the world.
 Say the right words and your whole life will go the right way.
-Say the
+Say

-wrong words and you will go the wrong way.
+the wrong words and you will go the wrong way.

 James will have much more to say about the tongue in the rest of